Spectral Conditions for the Ingleton Inequality: How to decompose a tuple into almost-uniform tuples

-The next proposition generalizes Proposition~\ref{p:split1} of the previous section.
-We show that a tuple of random variables can be split into a linear combination of quasi-uniform tuples --- at most $O\big(\log(\text{entropy of the tuple})\big)$ of them --- and a small residual measure.
+The next claim generalizes Proposition~\ref{p:split1} of the previous section.
+It shows that a tuple of random variables can be decomposed into a mixture of almost-uniform tuples --- at most $O\big(\log(\text{entropy of the tuple})\big)$ of them --- and a small residual measure.